-- · its status as a section of the District Attorney's Office helps to ensure that adequate prosecutorial resources are devoted to rape cases.
-This status also contributes to the remarkably high degree of support for the project from local law enforcement agencies. - · its emphasis on coordination.
-The city police and the county sheriff participated in planning the Center; as a result, standard operating procedures in both law enforcement agencies ensure that the Center is an integral part of the processing of virtually every reported rape.

-- arraignment through trial.
-This case the legal process. - to the rape victims.
-Local doctors participated in developing the Center's a rotating on-call basis and two local hospitals have set aside examination rooms expressly for rape victims.
+- Its status as a section of the District Attorney's Office helps to ensure that adequate prosecutorial resources are devoted to rape cases.
+This status also contributes to the remarkably high degree of support for the project from local law enforcement agencies. - Its emphasis on coordination.
+The city police and the county sheriff participated in planning the Center; as a result, standard operating procedures in both law enforcement agencies ensure that the Center is an integral part of the processing of virtually every reported rape. - The cooperation of local judges, who collaborate in a system of "vertical prosecution," in which each rape case is assigned to a particular judge and prosecutor from arraignment through trial.
+This case assignment system minimizes the burden on the victim and helps to maintain her cooperation as the case proceeds through the legal process. - The involvement of the medical community and the provision of free medical service to the rape victims.
+Local doctors participated in developing the Center's medical component, and a representative of the medical